Lauren Taub Cohen,

-How can I foster risk-taking and resilience in my classroom?
-That was the question I already had in mind when I left 60 Minutes to become an educator.
-A colleague of mine serendipitously introduced me to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies at Bank Street.
-I began to deepen my inquiry by wondering how one could develop a growth mindset.
-Let me rephrase that, I began to wonder if I could develop a growth mindset.
+The question of how to foster risk-taking and resilience was already on my mind when I left 60 Minutes to become an educator.
+I was serendipitously introduced to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies at Bank Street.
+I began to deepen my inquiry by wondering how one could develop a growth mindset, especially since the lingering affects of trauma can often harden and reinforce a fixed mindset.

 Growing up, I always preferred to stay within the boundaries of my comfort zone and panicked if I was ever pushed to step beyond it.
 Anxiety was a constant companion as was unrelenting self-criticism.
 I felt that mistakes, let alone failures, were to be avoided at all costs.
-On the tennis court I excelled at sprints and drills but lacked the mental toughness in the midst of tight matches.
+I excelled at sprints and drills on the tennis court but lacked the mental toughness in the midst of tight matches.
 The growth mindset was clearly a healthier alternative, but how could I get there?
+Was it too late?